Mytherin/bigdata-infrastructure-technology/README.md

 # Big Data Infrastructures & Technology Materials

-This repository contains the materials used in the Big Data Infrastructures & Technology course.
+This repository contains the materials used in the Big Data Infrastructure & Technology course.